 The Lik Project, Alaska, United States

 The Lik Project is a stratiform zinc-lead-silver property located 22 km southeast from Teck’s Red Dog zinc mine in northwestern Alaska.
-Teck has a 50 percent interest in the property and Zazu Metals has the exclusive right to increase its 50 percent holdings to 80 percent.
+Teck has a 50 percent interest in the property.
+Zazu Metals has the exclusive right to increase its interest to 80 percent by meeting certain spending commitments.

 In March 2014, JDS Energy and Mining Inc. completed a Preliminary Economic Assessment on Zazu’s Lik Property that specifically considered the open pit potential of the Lik South deposit.
 The PEA involves the construction of a 5,500 tonne-per-day mill that will produce both a zinc and a lead concentrate using on-site crushing/grinding and sequential flotation methods.
 Results of the assessment indicated the Lik South deposit will be one of the largest and lowest cost zinc concentrate producers in the world.

-Zazu Metals is an exploration company focused on developing the zinc-lead-silver Lik Project, which contains an Indicated and Inferred Resource of over 25 million tonnes.
+Zazu Metals is an exploration company focused on developing the zinc-lead-silver Lik Project.
 The Company holds the exclusive right to earn an 80 percent interest in the property by meeting development expenditure targets.
+Lik Project encompasses both the Lik South and Lik North deposits.
+A PEA completed in March 2014 highlighted the vast potential for its Lik South project.
+Roughly 17.1Mt tonnes of ore milled at an average grade of 7.7% zinc, 2.6% lead and 47 g/t silver is expected from the project.
+Its Lik North project remains amenable to underground exploration.
 Zazu Metal’s management team holds years of experience in exploration, mine development and finance, and is committed to advancing the project through development.
 The property is located in the mining-friendly state of Alaska near the world’s largest zinc producer, Teck’s Red Dog mine.
-Zinc demand is forecast to rise alongside falling production rates and stalled mines starts creating tighter supply in 2015 and beyond.

 Gil Atzmon – Founder, Chairman, CEO, and Director